YongjiangL/ML-Partition-Search/README.md

-# Similarity Search in Graph Databases: A Multi-layered Indexing Approach
+# Workload-Aware Subgraph Query Caching and Processing in Large Graphs
-The paper: "[Similarity Search in Graph Databases: A Multi-layered Indexing Approach](http://www.cs.fsu.edu/~zhao/pzhao4files/icde17.pdf)" by Yongjiang Liang, Peixiang Zhao, ICDE'17.
-The [presentation slides](http://www.cs.fsu.edu/~zhao/pzhao4files/mlindex.pptx) are also available.
+The paper: "[Workload-Aware Subgraph Query Caching and Processing in Large Graphs](https://ieeexplore.ieee.org/abstract/document/8731404)" by Yongjiang Liang, Peixiang Zhao, ICDE'19.

-The algorithms are implemented in C++ and compiled in Microsoft Visual Studio 2015.
+The algorithms are implemented in C++ and compiled in Ubuntu.

 Author: Yongjiang Liang liang@cs.fsu.edu